naiavu/GettingCleaningData/Codebook.md

 * BodyBody was replaced by Body
 * mean was replaced by Mean
 * std was replaced by STD

-* () were removed
+Also the round brackets () were removed from the variable names since they are often serve various purposes in most programming languages.

 ### Final Calculation and Output

-To calculate the requested average of each variable for each activity and each subject, the "aggregate" function was used with dot notation, which is very convinient way to exclude from the calculation variables on which the data was grouped (e.g. subject and activity)
+To calculate the requested average of each variable for each activity and each subject, the "aggregate" function was used with dot notation, which is very convenient way to exclude from the calculation variables by which the data was grouped (e.g. subject and activity)
 ```{r}
 tidyData <- aggregate(. ~subject + activity, rawDataSet, FUN = "mean")
 ```
+Because there are 30 subjects and 6 activity types, and the mean was calculated for every combination of subject and activity, the final output file contains 180 observations and 68 variables as described above.

-Then the final data was ordered by subject and activity and saved into text file as requested.
+At the end the final dataset was ordered by subject and activity and saved into text file as requested.